“gotcha day” is just the beginning

 infancy

 Even when adoption occurs in infancy, early separation can still impact attachment and nervous system development.
-Infants are biologically wired to bond with primary caregivers.
+From the very beginning, babies rely on consistent caregivers to help them feel safe, regulated, and connected to the world around them.
 Disruptions in those early attachment relationships can shape how safety, soothing, and connection are experienced long before children have conscious memory of the event.

 Some people adopted in infancy may later struggle with hypervigilance, difficulty self-soothing, heightened sensitivity to separation, or challenges surrounding attachment and emotional regulation, even when raised in loving and stable homes.